petechd/eq-questionnaire-schemas/README.md

 A repo for building questionnaire schemas for eq-questionnaire-runner.
 We cache the virtualenv between workflow runs and separate jobs that have different environments.

-## Pull Requests

-Runs jsonnet linting/build and translation template tests.

-Jsonnet if installed and linting is run and schemas are built.
-If successful, schemas will be validated using eq-schema-validator.
+A number of commandline options exist in order to create/test schemas locally:

+- make build - Build schemas in English using jsonnet and translates them
+- make build-schemas - Build schemas in English using jsonnet
+- make test-schemas - Tests all built English schemas using a eq-schema-validator docker image
+- make test-translation-templates - Tests that translation templates are up to date
+- make translate-schemas - Translate english schemas
+- make translation-templates - Extracts empty templates for translation (.pot)

 Validation is only currently run against english versions of schemas, due to changes neccessary to validator in order to accomodate characters from other languages.

-## Tags

-Builds a release for tags beginning with 'v', e.g. v0.0.1.
-Runs build/linting jsonnet steps as on a pull request but also translates the schemas and releases them all as a zip.